-Three of Caldwell University's graduate programs in counseling (art therapy, mental health and school counseling) have received accreditation from the Council for Accreditation of Counseling and Related Education Programs (CACREP).
+All three of Caldwell University's graduate programs in counseling (clinical mental health counseling with concentration in art therapy, clinical mental health and school counseling) have received accreditation from the Council for Accreditation of Counseling and Related Education Programs (CACREP).
+The Masters degree in Clinical Mental Health Counseling with Art Therapy Concentration and Post Masters degree in Art Therapy are also accredited by The Commission on Accreditation of Allied Health Educational Programs (CAAHEP).